Heroku Labs: Managing App Deployment with Pipelines

 Posted by Michael

-Editor's Note: Features added through Heroku Labs are experimental and may change or be removed without notice.
+Editor's Note: The version of Pipelines described in this blog post has been deprecated and replaced by a new non-labs implementation.
+Features added through Heroku Labs are experimental and may change or be removed without notice.

 heroku fork lets you create unique, running instances of existing applications in a single command, making it fast and simple to set up homogenous development, staging and production environments.
 But have you ever wished you could deploy directly from staging to a production app after testing and validation?